Professional website for plumbing, heating and HVAC businesses

 The homepage communicates in three seconds: what you do (plumbing, heating, HVAC, bathroom renovation, heat pumps), where you work (service area as a map or list), and who you are (master photo, founding year, team size).
 Generic photos of shiny fittings do not build trust - real photos of your team in work clothes on site do.
 The same applies to reference projects: two real photos from the basement of an oil-to-heat-pump conversion have more impact than ten manufacturer renderings.

 The service pages are structured by technology, not by keyword.
-"We install heat pumps" is too vague - better to have dedicated pages for "air-water heat pumps" (common, affordable, usually suitable for existing buildings), "brine-water heat pumps" (more complex, more expensive, higher efficiency), "hybrid heating" (pragmatic middle ground), "pellet boilers" (log-wood niche, GEG-compliant), "solar thermal" (hot-water support).
+"We install heat pumps" is too vague - better to have dedicated pages for "air-water heat pumps" (common, affordable, usually suitable for existing buildings), "brine-water heat pumps" (more complex, more expensive, higher efficiency), "hybrid heating" (pragmatic middle ground), "pellet boilers" (log-wood niche, GEG-oriented), "solar thermal" (hot-water support).
 Per page: typical use cases, typical costs (price range, not fixed price), funding options with a link to the advisory page, advantages and realistic limits, sample projects.

 A GEG advisory page is almost indispensable in 2026.
 The Building Energy Act unsettles many homeowners - "I heard I have to replace my heating in 2028?", "does this apply to my old building?", "what about municipal heat planning?".
 We build a clear overview: when does what apply, which deadlines are valid in your federal state, which heating fits which building.
 This page ranks for "GEG heating old building" or "heat pump old building possible" and attracts exactly those customers who are currently informing themselves - at the start of the purchase decision.